If you’re a newbie to wine, you might be overwhelmed by the sheer number of different types of wine varieties available.

 Furthermore, Wine is manufactured from two types of grapes: white grapes (actually green in color) and black grapes (actually red-colored).

-Additionally, many other characteristics, like the wine area, tannins, sweetness, acidity, body, and flavors, influence the character of a wine.
+Additionally, many other characteristics, such as the wine area, tannins, sweetness, acidity, body, and flavors, influence a wine’s character.

-Still, we won’t dive into the subtleties of all of that right now.
+Still, we won’t dive into the subtleties of that right now.
 Instead, let’s keep things basic and look at the most common different types of wine:

 1. Red Wine

-Red wines are formed from grapes with black skins and colorless liquid.
-The grape skins mingle with the juice (called must) when the grapes are pressed at the winery, resulting in a reddish-purple beverage.
+Red wines are made from grapes with black skins and colorless liquid.
+When the grapes are pressed at the winery, the skins mingle with the juice (called must), resulting in a reddish-purple beverage.

 Tannins molecules responsible for red wine’s bitterness and mouth-drying quality are also found in grape skins.
 Also, red wine tannins work as a preservative.